SystemsApproach/private5g/cloud.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Service Orchestration is responsible for managing the Kubernetes
-workloads once they are up-and-running, which in our case means
+workloads once they are up and running, which in our case means
 providing a programmatic API that can be used by various stakeholders
 to manage the 5G connectivity service.
 As shown in :numref:`Figure %s
 <fig-control>`, the Service Orchestrator hides the implementation
 details of 5G connectivity, which spans four different components and
 multiple clouds.
 It does this by providing a coherent service
-interface that for users that care about being able to authorize
+interface for users, enabling them to authorize
 devices and set QoS parameters on an end-to-end basis.

 .. _fig-control: